-Holland America Line sometimes offers free or reduced rates for passengers under 18.
+Holland America Line often offers free or reduced rates for passengers under 18, especially during summer.
 Club HAL accommodates youngsters in three groups: ages 3 to 7, 8 to 12 and 13 to 17 and teens enjoy their own delightful areas.

 Other favorite Grandparent Friendly Cruise Lines

-In the annual FTF Cruise with Kids roundup, read more about my other favorite “C” for Cruise lines: Celebrity, Cunard, Costa and Crystal.
+In the annual FTF Cruise with Kids roundup, read more about my other favorite “C” for Cruise lines: Celebrity, Cunard and Costa.

 Some Alternative Cruise Styles